HARMON MUSEUM | ART, HISTORY & CULTURE

 We are honored for our museum to carry the name of such an influential and giving man.
 Click here to learn more about William Elmer Harmon.

 Yes!
 When Union Village closed in 1912, it was purchased by the United Brethren Church to start an orphanage.
 This left many of the buildings vacant until 1926 when the Golden Lamb was purchased by Robert & Virginia Jones.
 To furnish their newly renovated inn, the Joneses acquired much of their furnishings from these abandoned buildings.
 When their grandson, Sen. Rob Portman, took over the inn, with his wife, they were kind enough to donate much of "the Jones Collection" to the Warren County Historical Society.
 You can view a large portion of this collection in our Robert & Virginia Jones.
 Shaker Gallery, on the second floor.
 In addition, you can count our log cabin, the 1795 Beedle Log Cabin!
-We have documentation detailing the first Shaker service, West of the Allegheny Mountains, and it happened in that cabin!
+We have documentation detailing the first Shaker service, West of the Allegheny Mountains, and it happened in the Beedle Log Cabin!

 What is the significance of your logo?

-The WCHS Medallion logo comes from the gorgeous rod iron ceiling vent cover originally found in the 1835 Warren County Courthouse.
+Next time you visit Harmon Museum, look up.
+The WCHS Medallion logo comes from the gorgeous wrought iron ceiling vent cover originally found in the 1835 Warren County Courthouse.
 It was hand forged by George Bundy at the Phoenix Foundry in Lebanon.
+The medallion design and logo are copyrighted by the Warren County Historical Society.
+For use of the medallion design or any of the Warren County historical Society's collection, please refer to our Collections Policy.

 Still have a question?
 Feel free to call our office (513 932-1817) or reach out through our contact page.